 A Message from the CEO

 Hello, I’m Brad Darling, president and CEO of ARGO.
 Know no Boundaries is a promise we’ve made to ourselves and to you — our customer.
 These are three simple words the ARGO team lives by every day to challenge conventional thinking, to do things differently and to go where others can’t.
-All to fulfill our goal of providing you the world’s best amphibious XTVs and off-road ATVs.
+All to fulfill our goal of providing you the world’s best amphibious XTVs, off-road ATVs, high-quality SxSs and powerful UTVs.

 Difficult obstacles unexpectedly appear to test this brand promise.
-These obstacles have never been more daunting than in 2020.
+These obstacles have never been more daunting than in the past couple of years.
 They have pushed us into corners and at times, questioned the future and our enthusiasm.

 These unimaginable obstacles have been tough on all of us including dealerships, employees and the entire power sports family.
 We want to thank everyone who continues to overcome these obstacles to provide the very best products and services to all of our customers.